 11. Friends of Normandy Park Foundation engages Highline School District families and friends to remove 20,000 square feet of invasive plant species at Marine View Park.
 The community members are replacing the area with native trees, shrubs and herbaceous plants.
 This project will take place in Normandy Park and they were funded at $8,683.

 12. Summer Search will work with eighty young people of color and underrepresented youth to explore land, water and air issues.
 The youth will develop and research four small group outdoor work sessions that will include planting trees and maintenance improvements around Tukwila’s parks.
 The students will also be in YMCA’s Summer Outdoor Leadership School, which was successful during COVID-19 in 2020.
 They are funded at $20,000.

-13. Puget Soundkeeper Alliance will empower youth leaders to support immigrant and refugee families as they do debris cleanups on kayak patrols, water quality monitoring, and microplastic education.
-This project will take place in Tukwila, Burien, Des Moines, and Federal Way and they are funded at $10,902.
+13. Puget Soundkeeper Alliance empowers youth leaders to support immigrant and refugee families as they do debris cleanups on kayak patrols, water quality monitoring, and microplastic education.
+This project takes place in Tukwila, Burien, Des Moines, and Federal Way and they are funded at $10,902.

-14. Tilth Alliance will train twenty volunteers on urban farming techniques.
-The volunteers will then install rain gardens, habitat restoration, and create and support community gardens.
-They will partner with a local immigrant and refugee organization and serve Federal Way, Burien and Tukwila.
-They are funded at $15,000.
+14. Tilth Alliance is training twenty volunteers on urban farming techniques.
+The volunteers are then installing rain gardens, doing habitat restoration, and creating or supporting community gardens.
+They are partnering with a local immigrant and refugee organization and serving Federal Way, Burien and Tukwila.
+They were funded at $15,000.